xportas/xportas/README.md

 ## ⚡ Fun fact ...

-- I love playing basketball and chess in my free time.
+- I love playing 🏀basketball and ♟️chess in my free time.
 - 🔭 If I'm not surfing the internet, I'm probably camping in the mountains for a night of stargazing.